HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/Physician.md

 Welcome to the Physician Interview Preparation !
 This resource is designed to help you ace your Physician interviews with confidence.

+A physician is a highly skilled medical professional responsible for diagnosing and treating illnesses, injuries, and diseases in patients.
+They play a crucial role in the healthcare system, providing primary care and specialized medical services.
+Physicians are trained to examine patients, order and interpret medical tests, prescribe medications, and develop treatment plans.
+They work in various settings including hospitals, clinics, and private practices.
+The role of a physician requires extensive medical knowledge, excellent communication skills, and the ability to make critical decisions in high-pressure situations.
+They often collaborate with other healthcare professionals to ensure the best possible patient care and outcomes.

 ## 🚀 Overview

 Whether you're a seasoned Physician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Physician interviews to help you prepare and succeed.